When do I need an EPC?

 What is the minimum EPC rating?

-Under the Minimum Energy Efficiency Standards (MEES) regulations, since April 2020 the minimum EPC rating for rented properties in England is Band E. This applies to both new and existing tenancies.
+Under the Minimum Energy Efficiency Standards regulations, the minimum EPC rating for most rented properties in England is Band E.

 You cannot legally let a property with an EPC rating of F or G unless you have registered a valid exemption.